poke1024/nlabel/README.md

 The default type is `str`.
 The exception to this rule are morphology tags (e.g. spacy's `morph` and stanza's `feats`, which default to `strs`).

-To specify label types when creating a view on a `Collection`, use `:` in the tag description, e.g. `pos:str` or `pos_en:labels`.
+To specify label types when creating a view on a `Group`, use `:` in the tag description, e.g. `pos:str` or `pos_en:labels`.

 ### Bridging multiple taggers